What You’ve Been Missing Out On

 Post-Operative Healing for Dental Implants

 Post-operative healing is critical with dental implants.
 It often takes between three and six months for the site to fully heal.
 During this time, your jaw bone will continue to form around the implant.
 This process is called osseointegration.
-Many patients opt to have temporary crowns installed to allow them to eat and speak normally during the healing process.

 Once healing has completed, Dr. Anderson will place an abutment onto the implant to serve as the base for the new tooth.
 Then, she’ll make an impression of the abutment to create your permanent restoration.
 Often, these are sent out to labs for fabrication.
 Once the implants return from the lab, they’ll be permanently attached in your mouth.
 Dr. Anderson will also discuss tips on caring for and preventing damage to the new tooth, as well.
 There is a short adjustment period as you get used to the look and feel of the new tooth, but soon you’ll be back to eating, drinking and enjoying life as you did before.